EclipseFdn/certbot/README.md

 Edit the file `certs.jsonnet` and add yours to the list.

-Note that the every domain must have a proxy pass configured for port `80` as follow:
+It is assumed the domain DNS is operational, hostname(s) points to the nginx LB, and that a proxy pass configured for port `80` as follows is already in place and functional:

 ```nginx
 location /.well-known/acme-challenge {